aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertsectionzoomframe/_index.md

 ---

-## insertSectionZoomFrame(int, float, float, float, float, com.aspose.slides.ISection, com.aspose.slides.IPPImage) method
+## insertSectionZoomFrame(int index, float x, float y, float width, float height, Section section, PPImage image)  method

  Creates a new Section Zoom object and inserts it to a collection at the specified index.